snowjaguar625/nextProject/README.md

 - Theming
 - Standarized Data Hooks
 - Integrations - Integrate seamlessly with the most common ecommerce platforms.
-- Dark Mode Support

 ## Work in progress
 We're using Github Projects to keep track of issues in progress and todo's.
 Here is our [Board](https://github.com/vercel/commerce/projects/1)

-## Integrations
-Next.js Commerce integrates out-of-the-box with BigCommerce.
-We plan to support all mayor ecommerce backends.

 ## Contribute